Seelengrab/Seelengrab.github.io/articles/Running Julia baremetal on an Arduino/index.md

 [...]
 ```

-This sets the same bit on `0x04` (remember, this was `DDRB`), initializes a loop variable over three words, branches, jumps, sets and clears bits..
+This sets the same bit as our code on `0x04` (remember, this was `DDRB`), initializes a loop variable over three words, branches, jumps, sets and clears bits..
 Basically everything we'd expect our code to do as well, so what gives?

 In order to figure out what's going on, we have to remember that julia, LLVM and gcc are optimizing compilers.
 If they can deduce that
-some piece of code has no visible effect, for example because you're always overwriting previous loop iterations, the compiler is usually
+some piece of code has no visible effect, for example because you're always overwriting previous loop iterations with known constants,
-free to just delete the superfluous writes because you can't observe the difference anyway.
+the compiler is usually free to just delete the superfluous writes because you can't observe the difference anyway.

-Here, two things happened:
+Here, I believe two things happened:

  1) The initial `unsafe_load` from our pointer triggered undefined behavior, since the initial value of a given pointer is not defined.
 LLVM saw that, saw that we actually used the read value and eliminated both read & store due to it being undefined behavior and it being free to pick the value it "read" to be the one we wrote, making the load/store pair superfluous.
  2) The now empty loops serve no purpose, so they got removed as well.

 In C, you can solve this problem by using `volatile`.
 That keyword is a very strict way of telling the compiler "Look, I want every single
 read & write from and to this variable to happen.
-Don't eliminate any and don't shuffle them around".
-In contrast, julia doesn't have this
+Don't eliminate any and don't shuffle them around (except for non-volatile, you're free to
-concept at all - but we do have atomics.
-So let's use them to see if they're enough, even though semantically they're a tiny bit
+shuffle those around)".
+In contrast, julia doesn't have this concept at all - but we do have atomics.
+So let's use them to see if they're
-different[^volatileatomics].
+enough, even though semantically they're a tiny bit different[^volatileatomics].

 ### Atomicity